 For those of you who thought pumpkin was a vegetable, think again.
 It’s a fruit.
 And for me, that’s a game changer when it comes to baking pies for Thanksgiving.

 Like many, I can trace my first pie eating experience all the way back to my childhood.
 Back then, we spent the holiday with another family who, like us, was a transplant to Delaware.
 For decades, we alternated between houses, trading the bulk of the Thanksgiving cooking year after year.

 Dark brown and spicy, our neighbor’s pie tasted exactly like a giant gingerbread cookie.
-We gobbled it down with gusto, while our mother shook her head disapprovingly.
-Lowering her voice, she’d whisper that it wasn’t pumpkin pie at all, but a failed experiment that met none of its objectives.
+We gobbled it down with gusto.
+Shaking her head disapprovingly, my mother would whisper that it wasn’t pumpkin pie at all, but a failed experiment that met none of its objectives.
 And from that point on, I always thought of pumpkin as the sham vegetable in the group.

 It wasn’t until later that I discovered pumpkin pie is traditionally orange, not brown.
 Moreover, pumpkin isn’t a vegetable at all, but a fruit.
 But by then I had already begun my lifelong obsession.

 In the United States, any round, orange squash is likely to be called a pumpkin.
 And, according to the Missouri Botanical Garden (my go-to source for plant reference) there is no botanical difference.
 Pumpkins and gourds are both squash.
 And all of them are fruits.